Serial over LAN

-Serial over LAN (SOL) is a mechanism that enables the input and output of the serial port of a managed system to be redirected over IP.
+Serial over LAN (SOL) is a mechanism that enables the input and output of the serial port of a managed system to be redirected over IP on a local area network (LAN).

 Details

 On some managed systems, notably blade server systems, the serial ports on the managed computers are not normally connected to a traditional serial port socket.
 To allow users to access applications on these computers via the serial port, the input/output of the serial port is redirected to the network.
 For example, a user wishing to access a blade server via the serial port can telnet to a network address and log in.
 On the blade server the login will be seen as coming through the serial port.

 SOL is implemented as a payload type under the RMCP+ protocol in IPMI.